StrataFoundation/strata/packages/docs/docs/concepts/collectives.md

 ## Claimed vs Unclaimed Tokens

 A token can exist in either a claimed or unclaimed state.
-This allows the collective to create tokens for people that have not yet joined the protocol, and allow them to later claim the token and its associated royalties.
+This allows the collective to create tokens for people that have not yet joined strata, and allow them to later claim the token and its associated royalties.

 ### Claimed Tokens